sweirich/lambda-n-ways/README.md

 - Core

-  Uses the FV and Substitution functions ripped out of GHC Core (HEAD 5/28/20) Like DB_C, uses a delayed substitution (e.g. environment) during normalization.
+  Uses the FV and Substitution functions ripped out of GHC Core (HEAD as of 5/28/20) Like DB_C, this file uses a delayed substitution (e.g. environment) during normalization.
   Does not add any explicit substitutions to the term.
   Uses Data.IntMap instead of lists to keep track of the substitution.

-  Currently doesn't work.

 ## Normalization microbenchmark